iip-ecosphere/platform/platform/documentation/FAQ.md

 2. Communication failures as the network communication is not set up correctly, e.g., required ports are already used or not accessible (firewall, not declared as external ports in containers, container is not running in host network mode, etc.)
 3. Timing issues in particular when services are started (the first time) in a container.

-*Solution:* Depending on the actual reason, e.g., failures in service code must be solved or communication failures can be addressed by correct network configuration (including the respective settings in IIP-Ecosphere container descriptors).
+*Solution:* Depending on the actual reason, e.g., failures in service code must be solved or communication failures can be addressed by correct network configuration (including the respective settings in container descriptors).
 Timing issues often occur when the waitingTime for the service manager is not set correctly.
 The default value is 1 minute, but on resource-constrained devices, 2 or 3 minutes may be more adequate.

 ## Why do platform scripts always check for recent dependency snapshots

 *Symptom:* When starting platform services/applications or executing build commands, the Maven build process always checks for most recent snapshots.
 This is time consuming and leads to long console output.

 *Reason:* As long as the platform is in development, it is convenient for us to have the most recent snapshot builds available.
 This is in particular true for the continuous integration.
-Always checking for the most recent snapshots is only enabled on the IIP-Ecosphere Maven snapshot repository, not for other Maven repositories.
+Always checking for the most recent snapshots is only enabled on the SSE Maven snapshot repository, not for other Maven repositories.

 *Solution:* You can disable this behavior allowing Maven, e.g., to check for snapshots only once a day.
 Go to your local Maven repository (usually in your home directory in the folder ``.m2``) and modify the settings file there.
 If there is no settings file, you can create a new one as shown below.